 Normal tooth development

 A baby’s teeth start to grow before they are born.
-The first tooth usually appears at about six months – most kids have all their primary teeth (or baby teeth) by the time they are two or three.
+The first tooth usually appears from about six months – most kids have all their primary teeth (or baby teeth) by the time they are two or three.

 Tips for a healthy mouth